by Gary. M. Anstey, chief researcher of the Anstey story project.

 The ‘Horfield and Bishopston Record’ added on 10 May 1918 that “Captain Anstey, son of Alderman Anstey of Bristol, Military representative at the House of Commons tribunal, is voluntarily resigning to rejoin the Army“.

-Charlie died in 1960 – his death was reported in ‘The Gazette‘, which noted that he was living at 1 Seymer Place, Swannage, Dorset, a “retired solicitor [who] died 14 March 1960…Notice of claim to be given by 7 June 1960 to Coutts & Co, 440 Strand, London WC2 (Coutts and Co and Dorothy Anstey)“.
+He died in 1960, having had no children with any of his wives – his death was reported in ‘The Gazette‘, which noted that he was living at 1 Seymer Place, Swannage, Dorset, a “retired solicitor [who] died 14 March 1960…Notice of claim to be given by 7 June 1960 to Coutts & Co, 440 Strand, London WC2 (Coutts and Co and Dorothy Anstey)“.

 Anybody who would like to add anything to this biography, please contact us at firstname.lastname@example.org.